cColds/battleship/README.md

 # Thoughts

-Testing is arduous; it was definitely the biggest hurdle of all, especially mocks, for me.
-I made many mistakes with my code structure and game logic and had to refactor my code a lot.
-I should spend more time planning, I think.
+Testing is arduous; it was definitely the biggest hurdle of all, especially mocks.
+I also made many mistakes with my code structure and game logic and had to refactor my code a lot, so I should spend more time planning.
 I probably spent ~30-40 hours (albeit not very efficient) on this project.